Triton Inference Server with Gaudi

 docker run -it --runtime=habana --name triton_backend --shm-size "4g" -e HABANA_VISIBLE_DEVICES=all -e OMPI_MCA_btl_vader_single_copy_mechanism=none --cap-add=sys_nice --net=host --ipc=host -v /$HOME/models/llama2/1:/root/models/llama2/1 ${image_name}

-As the container you built is not for any specific model, you need to install the necessary prerequisites for your model.
-After this, you can launch the Triton server to load the model and start the service.
+Since the container you built is not tailored to any specific model, you need to install the necessary prerequisites for your particular model.
+Once this is done, you can proceed to launch the Triton server to load the model and start the service.

 $ tritonserver --model-repository models/